-The Film curriculum at CHAVÓN is uniquely divided into two-week modules throughout the academic year.
-Each module deals with a different aspect of filmmaking and is taught by a distinguished practitioner (or team), to give the broadest and most complete coverage of filmmaking’s multiple disciplines and their interaction with one another.
-It also fosters an international perspective and a hands-on approach to all aspects of the profession.
+The curriculum of the film program at CHAVÓN is divided into two-week modules, throughout the academic year.
+Each module deals with a different aspect of film creation and is taught by a national and international faculty, active in their profession and with academic experience, to provide a broad coverage of the multiple disciplines and the interaction between them.
+It also fosters an international perspective and a practical approach on all aspects of the trade of making films.

 Each subject area listed below is intensely taught for two weeks, and there are approximately 10 to 14 two-week modules taught each semester.

 |Film Language & Visual Perspective I||2|